hariharasuthan-hb/hb-reels/packages/hb-reels/README.md

 Visit `/event-reel` (or your configured route prefix) to access the generator interface.

+#### Option 1: Text Description Only
-1. **Enter event description** in natural language (e.g., "Join us for Summer Sunset Party on Friday, Nov 21 at 7:00 PM at Rooftop Bar, Downtown.
+1. Enter event description in natural language (e.g., "Join us for Summer Sunset Party on Friday, Nov 21 at 7:00 PM at Rooftop Bar, Downtown.
 Enjoy live DJ sets, art installations, and open bar.
 RSVP now!")
+2. Click "Generate"
+3. **Result**: Stock video with AI-extracted captions overlaid (clean text with shadow/outline, no background box)

+#### Option 2: Flyer Image + Text Overlay (Invitation Style)
+1. Upload a flyer image
+2. **DO NOT check** "Add background behind flyer"
+3. Click "Generate"
+4. **Result**: Flyer image centered on stock video background + AI-extracted event details overlaid on the flyer (creates invitation card effect)

+#### Option 3: Flyer Image Only (Clean Display)
-2. **OR** upload a flyer image (AI will extract text via OCR)
+1. Upload a flyer image
-3. Optionally check "Add background behind flyer" to show the flyer image in the video
+2. **CHECK** "Add background behind flyer"
-4. Click "Generate"
+3. Click "Generate"
-5. Download your 5-second reel!

-**AI will automatically extract:**
-- Event name
+4. **Result**: Flyer image centered on stock video background with NO text overlay (clean flyer showcase)

+### What AI Extracts Automatically

+From your event description or flyer text, AI will extract:
+- **Event name** - Short, catchy title
-- Date & time
+- **Date & time** - When it happens
-- Location
-- Highlights
+- **Location** - Where it takes place
+- **Highlights** - Key features/activities (concise)
-- Call to action
+- **Call to action** - RSVP/booking message

-The text will appear as clean, multi-line captions centered on the video with professional styling.
+The text appears as clean, multi-line captions with professional styling (white text, black outline, drop shadow for readability on any background).

 ### Programmatic Usage